The EIC is Europe’s flagship innovation programme to identify, develop and scale up breakthrough technologiesand game changing innovations

 In January 2021, the European Commission signed a Memorandum of Understanding between the European Innovation Council (EIC) and the European Institute of Innovation and Technology (EIT) to reinforce their cooperation to support the best European entrepreneurs.
 This will enable innovators, innovative SMEs and start-ups, higher education institutions and research organisations to receive quality support services to deploy and scale up innovations faster and with greater impact.

-EIC experts, jury members, and coaches
+EIC experts, jury members, coaches and ambassadors

 The EIC draws on a wide range of external advice and expertise in order to select the most promising projects and companies and to support them: